RajatJangra2653/dp-420-cosmos-db-dev/instructions/08-sdk-bulk.md

 1. Close the integrated terminal.

-### Task 2: Bulk inserting a twenty-five thousand documents
+### Task 2: Bulk inserting twenty-five thousand documents

 Let's "go for the gusto" and try to insert a lot of documents to see how this works.
 In our internal testing, this can take approximately 1-2 minutes if the lab virtual machine and Azure Cosmos DB NoSQL API account are relatively close to each other geographically speaking.